-Photography and graphic work require colour accuracy and, most importantly, broad colour range.
+Photography and graphic work require color accuracy and, most importantly, broad color range.

 Out of the numerous display types on the market, there’s only one that consistently provides these.
 The technology is called IPS, an abbreviation for In-Line Switching.

-What to Look for in a Monitor as a Photographer
+What Should You Look for in a Monitor as a Photographer?

-When choosing the best monitor for photo editing, you should consider the following factors:
+When choosing the best photo editing monitor, you should consider the following factors:

 Resolution.
 The higher the resolution, the more content fits on the screen.
-This means more of the photo or more editing panels.
+This means showing more of the photo or more editing panels.
 You can see more details when zooming out.
-For photo editing, aim for at least a Full HD (1920×1080) monitor.
-Even a 4K (3840×2160) IPS monitor you can get at a reasonable price but there is basically no upper limit.
+For photo editing, aim for at least a Full HD (1920 x 1080) monitor.
+Even a 4K (3840 x 2160) IPS panel you can get at a reasonable price — but there is basically no upper limit.

 Size.
 Bigger is better.
 You want to be able to see your art in its full beauty.
 Bigger monitors are also better for your eyes.
-Aim for 23″ or larger.
+Aim for 23 inches or larger.

 Brightness.
-This factor is not an issue with an IPS monitor.
+This factor is not an issue with an IPS panel.
 Still, keep in mind that having a bright display is useful.
 Most of us don’t have complete darkness in our editing rooms.